Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     }
     ```

-- Open `PlaneControllerTests.cs` file
+- Review the updates in the file editor.

-- Place your cursor at the end of the file, after the last unit test `}`.

-    ```csharp
-    public class PlanesControllerTests
-    {
-        /* Rest of the methods */

-        <---- Place your cursor here
-    }
-    ```

-- In GitHub Copilot Chat, click the ellipses `...` and select `Apply in Editor` for the suggested unit test methods.
+- You can choose to `Accept` the changes in the file editor or the `Working Set` window.

+- Click `Accept` to save the changes, then click `Done` in the `Copilot Edits` window to complete this task.

-- Let's run the unit tests in the terminal:
+- Let's run the unit tests in the terminal.

     ```sh
-    dotnet test
+    dotnet test WrightBrothersApi/WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj
     ```

 - Not all tests will pass.
 For example the `Case insensitive` and `Extra spaces` test will fail.
 This is because the `SearchByName` method is case sensitive.
 Let's fix this.